Why Did Your Child Get Juvenile Idiopathic Arthritis?

 Get Help For Your Kid (and Yourself)

 The good news is that there is help.
 A few orthopedic physicians, including some at IBJI, specialize in this type of arthritis.
 Almost always a team of specialists is needed to help your child’s JIA.
 This team may consist of rheumatologists, orthopedic surgeons, occupational therapists and physical therapists and others outside the orthopedic medicine community like teachers, dentists and ophthalmologists.
 At IBJI we can provide access to every orthopedic specialty in one place and can refer you to other team members that are outside the institute.
-Make an appointment today with one of our juvenile idiopathic arthritis specialists.
+Schedule online today with one of our juvenile idiopathic arthritis specialists.
 We are the right choice to treat your child’s JIA and get them acting like a kid again.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.